ZhangkaiwenChu/Neural-Radiance-Fields-with-Refractions/README.md

 Due to a slightly offset of the rendered image, the psnr is low.
 We can find that for the overall quality, nerf is better.
 But for the glass ball, lb-nerf is better.

+## C++ Implementation

+For C++ implementation, I based my code on [instant-npg](https://github.com/NVlabs/instant-ngp).
+I only modified the network architecture, which locates at instant-ngp/include/neural-graphics-primitives/nerf_network.h.
+However, due to a different choice of encoding, the model do not converge, and it cannot output reasonable images.

 ## Usage
 The pytorch implemententation locates in the code direcctory, ended with .ipynb.